 • can restore areas to their natural state

 Native Plant Gardening Workshops

 The Nature Sanctuary and CRD Water Department have teamed up to offer an introductory course on gardening with native plants.
-The programs run during the spring and fall - the current schedule can be seen at Adult Programs and at Workshops.
+The programs run during the spring and fall - the current schedule can be seen at Adult Programs.
 We recommend that you reserve a space early as these workshops always fill up quickly.